Its creepy reversal of the Superman story is clever, but Brightburn shows the superhero genre has always had a dark side. SPOILERS.

 Tori and Kyle Breyer desperately want a baby.
 They get their wish when an alien spacecraft crashes near their home in Brightburn, Kansas.
 The Breyers adopt and raise the pod’s infant passenger as their own.
 But as Brandon grows up it becomes clear he has superhuman abilities – and murder in mind.

-Brightburn wears its twist on its sleeve: it’s the Superman story flipped on its head.
+Brightburn is the Superman story flipped on its head.
 However, rather than creating an evil twin – a clone or super villain – the film overlays the original tale with a more cynical line of questioning.

-The earlier story sees a baby born on the planet Krypton but sent to Earth in an escape pod.
+The Superman origin story sees a baby sent to Earth in an escape pod.
 It crashes in a small town in Kansas, where a farmer and his wife adopt the infant hidden inside.
 When baby Clark grows up and discovers his superpowers, he dedicates himself to saving humanity as Superman – with parallels a-plenty to Jesus.

 When the adopted Brandon Breyer (Jackson A. Dunn) discovers his powers, he dedicates himself to conquering the world – as instructed by the demonic voices coming from the buried pod.
 His story instead has parallels a-plenty to the original villain: Satan.